hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 This perspective captures two essential objectives, but fails to express the full potential.
 I believe we can do better. ***Infra is positioned to do more than preserve and reduce.***

+### Pillars of an empowerment-focused mission

+I offer the following as pillars of an empowerment-focused mission, forming a [basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)) or **taxonomy for understanding, evaluating, and building infra strategy**:

+- **Stability**: preserve existing products, prioritized by impact (backward-looking)
+- **Efficiency**: improve margins for new and existing products (outward-looking)
+- **Agility**: enable new products, reducing execution costs to experiment, develop, and launch (forward-looking)

-Agility is the key piece here, and often overlooked.
-I believe that's a mistake.
+I argue ***agility*** is the key addition here, too often overlooked.
 In the following sections, we'll discuss insights for each of our empowerment-oriented pillars, building an argument for why **agility absolutely must be a centrally-considered pillar of any infra org's mission**.

 ## :two: Corporate context: decoding tech strategies

 ### Corporate objectives

-In most cases, a company's principal objective is to increase its [value](https://www.investopedia.com/terms/v/value.asp).
+In most cases, a company's principal objective is increasing its [value](https://www.investopedia.com/terms/v/value.asp).
 A primary way to drive value is increasing profit (revenue minus costs) or profit potential (projected profit discounted by projected [risk](https://www.investopedia.com/terms/r/risk.asp)).
 This means, overly generalizing, we can say companies have three main levers to improve value: **increase revenue, decrease costs, and decrease risk**.

 For tech companies, these levers are often translated as something like: